nobitagit/knowledge/management/readme.md

 - Define action points for a follow up meeting
 ```

+The meeting should always start with a review of the expectations for the same (basically read all of the above).

 ## GTD or Getting Things Done

 We as humans are bad at remembering and organising mentally.
 That's why we need a system.